Codeinwp/wp-product-review/readme.txt

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 == Changelog ==
+= 3.6.1 - 2019-05-22  =

+* Fix error in structured data
+* Fix issue with selecting number of options/pros/cons

 = 3.6.0 - 2019-05-14  =

 * Add support for more schema types